alan-turing-institute/AutisticaCitizenScience/README.md

 There are lots of ways to get involved, depending on the time you have, your skillset, and what you're interested in.

-Visit the folder [Want to get involved?
-Click here!](https://github.com/katoss/AutisticaCitizenScience/tree/master/Want%20to%20get%20involved%3F%20Click%20here!) for more information!
+Visit the folder ["Want to get involved?
+Click here!"](Want%20to%20get%20involved%3F%20Click%20here!) for more information.

 ### Just curious?